dougUCN/sis3316_gui/README.md

 ### sis3316 Daq code ###

-The sis3316 python interface code in this gui folder may or may not be up to date.
-For the latest, stable version refer to the [Doug Wong's github](https://github.com/dougUCN/SIS3316)
+The sis3316 python interface code in this gui folder may not be up to date.
+[Latest, stable version](https://github.com/dougUCN/SIS3316)

-If you are an unfortunate undergrad/grad student tasked with modifying the sis3316 library, the github repo is where to start.
-The sis3316 can be run entirely with command line programs, located in the `tools` folder
+Note that the sis3316 can be run entirely with command line programs, located in the `tools` folder

 ### File I/O ###